Aligning deep RNAseq and Digital Gene Expression (DGE) reads using bcbio

 Recommended Directory Structure

-with your project name.
-See the section on data storage to learn how to create a copy of your data on /n/scratch/
+To keep things organized, we recommend maintaining the following directory structure.
+Let /n/scratch/abc123/myProject/ be the root directory of your analysis.
+Replace abc123 with your eCommons ID, and myProject with your project name.
+See the section on data storage to learn how to create a copy of your data on /n/scratch/.

-create the following subdirectories:
+Under /n/scratch/abc123/myProject/ create the following subdirectories: